1: Always popular, the John Boos R03 reversible maple cutting board. Extra large with 24" x 18" surface.

 Wood Cutting Boards (maple, oak, cherry, walnut, etc)

 Wood is by far the most popular material for cutting boards.
-Most wood cutting boards are either made up of glued flat grail or end blocks of wood.
+Most wood cutting boards are either made up of glued up edge grain or end grain blocks of wood.
 The main reason you should never place a wooden board into your dishwasher is that the prolonged exposure to heat and water will cause your cutting board to warp and crack.
 Not only will it be difficult to chop on a warped board, but cracks in the wood are a breeding ground for bacteria, mold and other microbes that feed on trapped food particles and water.

 The safe and proper way to clean a cutting board is to wash it like any regular dish, using plenty of hot water (the hotter, the better), soap and mechanical scrubbing ( aka “put your elbow into it!”).
 If the board has been exposed to raw meat, then after you’re done washing, use a sanitizing solution of 1 part vinegar, 4 parts water and wipe the board down, then pat dry.
-If you want to be extra sure, then the USDA Recommendation is to soak your board in a solution of 1 tablespoon of bleach per gallon of water for a few minutes, then dry it with paper towels.
+If you want to be extra sure, then the USDA Recommendation is to soak your board in a solution of 1 tablespoon of bleach per gallon of water for a few minutes, then dry it with cloth or paper towels.

 Plastic Cutting Boards